nataliataira/libft/README.md

 ## 💡 About the project

-This project gives you the opportunity to rewrite those functions to understand them and learn to use them.
-The library will help you for your future projects in C. Through this project, you have the opportunity to extend your list of functions in your own way!
+C programming can be very tedious when one doesn’t have access to the highly useful standard functions.
+This project is about understanding the way these functions work, implementing and learning to use them.
+Your will create your own library.

 ## 📋 Third party testers to test the project